Reuse via Subclassing Abstractly¶

 In

-, remove theprivate int quantity
+Sweetener, remove theprivate int quantitymember variable. -

 Run the

-.
+SweetenerTest.
 What happens?The responsibility of multiplying by quantity is no longer needed in

-, since it's implemented inQuantityItem
+Sweetener, since it's implemented inQuantityItem. -

 Remove the use of